bkimo/PINN-LB/README.md

 # PINN-LB
 This repository contains Physics-Informed Neural Network Codes to reproduce the experiments from the paper:
-- Estimation of the Characteristic Wavelength Parameter in 1D Leray-Burgers Equation with Physics-Informed Neural Network (https://arxiv.org/abs/2310.08874)
+- Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation using Physics-Informed Neural Networks

 ### Requirements
 - The file `env-TF2N-ubuntu-cpu.yaml` lists all the packages and dependencies needed to run the code on a CPU under Ubuntu 24.04.1 LTS.